-Students receiving chapter 30 and 1606 must verify their enrollment monthly by Web Automated Verification of Enrollment (WAVE) or by Interactive Voice Response (IVR).
-The monthly verification of enrollment has not been added for chapter 33 and chapter 35, with one exception. chapter 35 Non-College Degree (NCD) students are mailed a monthly verification form (VA Form 22-8979).
+Students receiving chapter 30, chapter 33, and 1606 must verify their enrollment monthly by Web Automated Verification of Enrollment (WAVE) or by Interactive Voice Response (IVR).
+The monthly verification of enrollment has not been added for chapter 35, with one exception.
+Chapter 35 Non College Degree (NCD) students are mailed a monthly verification form (VA Form 22-8979).